-The term "net proceeds" is used in the above described conveyance and means the excess of "gross proceeds" received by BROG during a particular period over "production costs" for such period.
-"Gross proceeds" means the amount received by BROG (or any subsequent owner of the Underlying Properties) from the sale of the production attributable to the Underlying Properties, subject to certain adjustments.
+The term "net proceeds" is used in the above described conveyance and means the excess of "gross proceeds" received by the owner of the Underlying Properties during a particular period over "production costs" for such period.
+"Gross proceeds" means the amount received by the owner of the Underlying Properties from the sale of the production attributable to the Underlying Properties, subject to certain adjustments.
 "Production costs" means, generally, costs incurred on an accrual basis in operating the Underlying Properties, including both capital and non-capital costs; for example, development drilling, production and processing costs, applicable taxes, and operating charges.
 If production costs exceed gross proceeds in any month, the excess is recovered out of future gross proceeds prior to the making of further payment to the Trust, but the Trust is not liable for any production costs or liabilities attributable to these properties and interests or the minerals produced therefrom.
 If at any time the Trust receives more than the amount due from the Royalties, it shall not be obligated to return such overpayment, but the amounts payable to it for any subsequent period shall be reduced by such overpaid amount, plus interest, at a rate specified in the conveyance.

-To the extent it has the legal right to do so, BROG is responsible for marketing the production from such properties and interests, either under existing sales contracts or under future arrangements at the best prices and on the best terms it shall deem reasonably obtainable in the circumstances.
-BROG also has the obligation to maintain books and records sufficient to determine the amounts payable to the Trustee.
-BROG, however, can sell its interests in the Underlying Properties.
+To the extent it has the legal right to do so, the owner of the Underlying Properties is responsible for marketing the production from such properties and interests, either under existing sales contracts or under future arrangements at the best prices and on the best terms it shall deem reasonably obtainable in the circumstances.
+The owner of the Underlying Properties also has the obligation to maintain books and records sufficient to determine the amounts payable to the Trustee.
+The owner of the Underlying Properties, however, can sell its interests in the Underlying Properties.